rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 <br>

-### Step 4 - An introduction to Azure Monitor
+### Step 4 - A quick introduction to Azure Monitor (more to follow later)

 So far, you have worked with the Acitivity Log and Alerts.
 Many of the operational tools available in Azure have now been consolidated into one place.
 The consolidated view is provided by Azure Monitor.
 Azure Monitor provides base-level infrastructure metrics and logs for most services in Microsoft Azure.

 It has a landing page that helps you:
-* Understand the monitoring capabilities offered by Azure
+* Understand the monitoring capabilities offered by Azure.
-* Discover, configure, and on-board Azure’s platform and premium monitoring capabilities
+* Discover, configure, and on-board Azure’s platform and premium monitoring capabilities.

 While the Azure Monitor service is released, the landing overview page is in preview.